Horace Elgin Dodge: Personal life

 This was replaced by a second Rose Terrace, constructed in the 1930s by architect Horace Trumbauer, for Mrs. Dodge and her second husband.
 Architectural historian W. Hawkins Ferry described the mansion as "unquestionably Grosse Pointe's most regal residence".
 In addition to Rose Terrace, the Dodges acquired a large winter estate in Palm Beach, Florida.
 Horace's wife Anna had studied music, and this fact won them acceptance by the city's social order.
 Horace and Anna Dodge became major benefactors of the new Detroit Symphony Orchestra and would play a key role in the construction of Orchestra Hall.

 A speedboat and yachting enthusiast, Horace Dodge's keen interest in the vessel's engines led him to establish a marine division as part of their automotive business.
 He purchased several steam yachts, each larger and more luxurious than the previous.
 The first two large yachts were named Nokomis, both being purchased by the government for World War I use, with the second being described as a "floating palace" even as it was being stripped for Navy use shortly after completion.
 The last, named the Delphine for his daughter after following the Nokomis tradition in the early phase of design, was a 257.8 ft vessel.
 Construction commenced in 1920 and was completed in 1921, after his death.
-In the ensuing years the yacht experienced a sinking, a run onto rocks, and service as a United States Navy patrol boat during World War II.
-The Delphine passed through the hands of several owners and after major refurbishing it sails the Mediterranean today as a luxury charter.
+In the ensuing years, the yacht experienced a sinking, a run onto rocks, and service as a United States Navy patrol boat during World War II.
+The Delphine passed through the hands of several owners and is in the final stages of restoration by its current owner (2025).

-Horace Dodge's great-grandson is film producer Johnny Dodge.